OSSVerse/OSSVerse-In-A-Box/setup.md

     http://sellerapi.DOMAINNAME.com/api-docs/
     ```

-    2. Expanf the POST method of OASP-APIS->Authentication api as shown.
+    2. Expand the POST method of OASP-APIS->Authentication api as shown.
     ![alt text](./docs/images/Swagger-1.png)

-    3. Click TryOut and change the body as follows:
+    3. Click "Try it out" and change the body as follows:

     ```
      {